fehmer/fastify-etag/README.md

 * `weak`: generates weak ETags by default.
 Default: `false`.

+* `etagPrefix`: optional prefix for all ETags.
+Default: none

 ### Automatic 304 status codes

 By default, the plugin sends a 304 status code when the ETag is equal to the Etag specified by the if-none-match request header.